OlamidotunIY/todo-aair/README.md

 6) Navigation

-	- Where: `app/_layout.tsx` defines the stack using Expo Router.
-Screens included: `all-task`, `create-task`, `trash`, and a `+not-found` fallback.
+	- Where: `app/_layout.tsx` and `app/(task)/_layout.tsx` define the navigation structure using Expo Router.
+Screens included: `index` (task list), `create-task`, `trash`, and a `+not-found` fallback.
 	- How: Expo Router maps file-based routes to screens; navigation uses `router.push('/create-task')` and similar calls.

 7) Basic UI/UX and edge cases

 	- Validation: Create Task uses Yup to enforce a non-empty title (min 3 chars).
 The Create button is disabled until the form is valid and dirty.
 	- No tasks: The `FlatList` will render nothing if there are no tasks; the UI components are designed with padding and a floating create button so the screen remains usable.
-You can add a minor improvement: add an explicit empty state message in `all-task.tsx` if desired (not required).
+You can add a minor improvement: add an explicit empty state message in `index.tsx` if desired (not required).

 ## How this aligns with the project requirement

 - Task Management: Implemented via `useTasks` store—`addTask`, `toggleTask`, `moveToTrash` satisfy creating, toggling, and deleting tasks.
-- Task Display: `all-task.tsx` renders tasks and `getVisibleTasks()` provides filtering and sorting; `TaskRow` visually distinguishes completed tasks.
+- Task Display: `index.tsx` renders tasks and `getVisibleTasks()` provides filtering and sorting; `TaskRow` visually distinguishes completed tasks.
 - Data Persistence: `zustand` + `persist` with AsyncStorage stores the app data under `todo-storage` so tasks persist between launches.
-- Navigation: Expo Router (React Navigation under the hood) is used and two primary screens exist—Task List and Create Task—plus Trash.
+- Navigation: Expo Router (file-based routing) is used with three primary screens—Task List (`index.tsx`), Create Task, and Trash.
 - Basic UI/UX: Form validation, search, filters, sort, and a clean layout are implemented.
 Edge cases like empty titles are prevented by validation; no tasks case is handled by the list layout (recommendation below to add an explicit message).

 ## Run locally (development)